GStex: Per-Primitive Texturing of 2D Gaussian Splatting for Decoupled Appearance and Geometry Modeling: Experiments

 We compare the performance of \ours for novel view synthesis to 3DGS~\cite{kerbl20233d}, 2DGS~\cite{huang20242d}, and Texture-GS~\cite{xu2024texture} on the Blender~\cite{mildenhall2021nerf} dataset and the COLMAP-preprocessed DTU dataset ~\cite{huang20242d,jensen2014large}.

 \paragraph{Dataset and baselines.} For the Blender dataset, we use the provided train/test split at the original $800 \times 800$ resolution with a white background.
 We initialize the Gaussians in each method by uniformly sampling $100000$ points in $[-1.3, 1.3]^3$ and uniformly sampling random RGB color values.
 For the DTU dataset, we use the COLMAP dataset train/test split suggested by Barron et al.~\cite{barron2021mip}, selecting every eighth image as a test image.
-Following \cite{huang20242d}, we downsample the images by a factor of $2$ (to a resolution of $777 \times 581$).
+Following Huang et al.~\cite{huang20242d}, we downsample the images by a factor of $2$ (to a resolution of $777 \times 581$).
 We also use the provided alpha values to set the background to black.
 The COLMAP point clouds provided by Huang et al.~\cite{huang20242d} are used for initialization.
-For all methods, we evaluate using the codebases released by the corresponding authors (see the supplementary for additional details).
-We also use the recommended densification and culling hyperparameters for all methods.
-Texture-GS~\cite{xu2024texture}, which optimizes both a UV-parameterization and associated texture, suggests a texture size of $1024 \times 1024$, and so we evaluate \ours with $\num{1e6}$ texels to ensure a fair comparison.
+For all methods, we evaluate using the codebases released by the corresponding authors (see the supplementary for additional details), and we use the recommended densification and culling hyperparameters.
+Texture-GS~\cite{xu2024texture}, which optimizes both a UV-parameterization and associated texture, suggests a texture size of $1024 \times 1024$, and so we evaluate \ours with $10^6$ texels to ensure a fair comparison.

 We train our approach and 2DGS such that the initial iterations of optimization are shared.
 More precisely, during the 2DGS experiments, we export the Gaussian model after 15,000 iterations and 30,000 iterations of optimization.
 The result of 2DGS after 15,000 iterations is used to initialize the \ours model.
 We then train our approach for another 15,000 iterations, as described in Section~\ref{sub:impl}.
 This yields two models, 2DGS and \ours, each having trained for 30,000 iterations, as is commonly done in Gaussian splatting evaluations \cite{kerbl20233d}.

-For both models, densification and culling is turned off after iteration 15,000, and so the number of Gaussians does not change in the last 15,000 iterations.
-As a result, the number of Gaussians used in each 2DGS and \ours scene is the same.
+For both models, densification and culling is turned off after iteration 15,000, and so the number of Gaussians does not change \editremove{in the last 15,000 iterations}\editadd{afterwards}.
+As a result, the number of Gaussians used in each 2DGS and \ours \editremove{scene}\editadd{model} is the same. \editadd{The numbers of Gaussians for each method and scene is included in the supplementary.}